bradyjibanez/PyIDE/README.md

 The purpose of this implementation is to allow for the least dependant replication requirement.
 The conda environment contains heirarchical file orientation and package requirements, and allows for overriding entirely local processed configuration.
 Simply remove the conda env (Scalinkd) to rid the installation and all requirements entirely.

+For the sake of testing this beta implementation, it is required that all installation and operation occur via a Unix system.
+For Windows users, this can be avhieved through a Linux VM.

-Linux installation and server initialization:
+Linux installation and server initialization (coordinator configuration):

     - Follow Anaconda installation instructions here: https://www.digitalocean.com/community/tutorials/how-to-install-the-anaconda-python-distribution-on-ubuntu-16-04
     - "git clone https://github.com/bradyjibanez/Scalinkd.git" (clone application source content)